magento/devdocs/src/guides/v2.4/extension-dev-guide/event-list.md

 {:.procedure}
 When to listen:

-* if one wants to customize Mass Actions of a catalog product grid backend block
+*  If one wants to customize Mass Actions of a catalog product grid backend block

 ### 21. adminhtml_cmspage_on_delete